Hindu Kush: Geology

 Geologically, the range is rooted in the formation of the subcontinent from a region of Gondwana that drifted away from East Africa about 160 million years ago, around the Middle Jurassic period.
 The Indian subcontinent, Australia and islands of the Indian Ocean rifted further, drifting northeastwards, with the Indian subcontinent colliding with the Eurasian Plate nearly 55 million years ago, towards the end of Palaeocene.
-This collision created the Himalayas, including the Hindu Kush.
+This collision gradually formed the Himalayas, including the Hindu Kush.

 The Hindu Kush are a part of the "young Eurasian mountain range consisting of metamorphic rocks such as schist, gneiss and marble, as well as of intrusives such as granite, diorite of different age and size".
 The northern regions of the Hindu Kush witness Himalayan winter and have glaciers, while its southeastern end witnesses the fringe of Indian subcontinent summer monsoons.

 The Hindu Kush range remains geologically active and is still rising; it is prone to earthquakes.
-The Hindu Kush system stretches about 966 km laterally, and its median north-south measurement is about 240 km.
+The Hindu Kush system stretches about 966 km laterally, and its median north–south measurement is about 240 km.
 The mountains are orographically described in several parts.
 Peaks in the western Hindu Kush rise to over 5100 m and stretch between Darra-ye Sekari and the Shibar Pass in the west and the Khawak Pass in the east.
 The central Hindu Kush peaks rise to over 6800 m, and this section has numerous spurs between the Khawak Pass in the east and the Durāh Pass in the west.
 In 2005 and 2015 there were some major earthquakes.

 The eastern Hindu Kush, also known as the "High Hindu Kush", is mostly located in northern Pakistan and the Nuristan and Badakhshan provinces of Afghanistan with peaks over 7000 m.
 This section extends from the Durāh Pass to the Baroghil Pass at the border between northeastern Afghanistan and north Pakistan.
 The Chitral District of Pakistan is home to Tirich Mir, Noshaq, and Istoro Nal – the highest peaks in the Hindu Kush.
 The ridges between Khawak Pass and Badakshan is over 5800 m and are called the Kaja Mohammed range.